 Traditionally, Abu Dhabi tended to attract large multinational companies to work on the federal contracts or in the oil and gas sector.
 However, since the oil price crash, smaller more innovative companies have been coming into the market because they could provide cheaper and quicker solutions.

 Announcement about regulatory changes

-Various announcements were made to encourage foreign direct investment into the Emirate.
-These largely consisted of opening up the market to up to 100% foreign ownership in some sectors and five/10 year visas for expats.
+Various announcements were made to encourage foreign direct investment (FDI) into the Emirate.
+These largely consisted of opening up the market to up to 100% foreign ownership in some sectors, and five-10 year residence visas for expats.

-In just the last year, Abu Dhabi has changed a lot.
-Regulatory changes have been implemented making it a far more attractive market for foreign investment.
+In just the last year, the Abu Dhabi market has changed even more.
+Regulatory changes have made it far more attractive for foreign investment:

 Cost of licenses is significantly reduced

 Local government fees have been waived on new licenses.
 Just federal fees apply.

 The initial trade license for new companies in Abu Dhabi is valid for two years.
 When considered with the above remarks about the reduced costs of licenses, this makes Abu Dhabi trade licenses very attractive and actually cheaper than free zone licenses.

 (Updated 13th September 2023)